Handoff from local to cloud import VideoEmbed from '@components/VideoEmbed.astro'; Local-to-cloud handoff in Warp promotes an active local Warp Agent conversation into a cloud agent run. Warp forks the conversation, snapshots your uncommitted workspace changes, and sends both to the cloud so the age

 Section titled “Troubleshooting”The cloud agent reports that some changes couldn’t be applied.
 The most common cause is a repository mismatch between your local checkout and the environment.
 The workspace snapshot is generated against your local repo’s current state; the environment must be on a compatible branch and commit for the changes to apply cleanly.
 Switch the environment’s repo to the branch you were on locally and retry the handoff.

 The conversation doesn’t appear in the cloud run.
 The source conversation may not have finished syncing to the cloud when you triggered the handoff.
 Wait a moment and retry.
-If the problem persists, check the conversation panel to confirm the conversation has a cloud-synced indicator.
+If the problem persists, check the conversation panel in the Warp app to confirm the conversation has a cloud-synced indicator.

 Related pages